The BCAAs Breakdown

 According to one study, BCAAs activate key enzymes in protein synthesis right after exercise.
 The study involved subjects who took BCAA supplements after a resistance training session.
 The results were in favor of taking BCAA since the absence of the supplement did not activate the enzymes needed for protein synthesis to initiate.

-BCAAs also signals the human body to go into its anabolic state and helps promote muscle growth for long-term.
+BCAAs also signals the human body to go into its anabolic state and helps promote muscle growth for the long term.

 2. Reverse Muscle Wasting